 - Developed a robust library for BLIF format logic circuit file parsing.

-- Built a rapid logic circuit simulator by transforming circuit file into C++ code and compiling it.
+- Built a rapid logic circuit simulator by translating target circuit into C++, and benchmarking over compiled code.

 - Simulator achieved over 5000x speed-boost compared to simulation based naive implementations.